Inyo County Uber Accident Lawyers

 Ridesharing companies, like Uber, can provide insurance coverage for their drivers and customers who get injured while the driver is online.

-However, victims must know that submitting claims doesn’t necessarily mean they automatically get Uber’s approval.
+However, victims should be aware that submitting claims doesn’t necessarily mean they automatically get Uber’s approval.
 The rideshare giant will only take action according to verified details.
 The level of coverage also depends on the following periods:

-- Period 0 – When accidents happen when an Uber driver is not logged in to the app, the driver’s personal auto insurance will cover the victim’s compensation.
+- Period 0 — When accidents happen when an Uber driver is not logged in to the app, the driver’s personal auto insurance will cover the victim’s injuries or damages.
 Uber won’t provide additional liability coverage.

-- Period 1 – A supplemental liability coverage is available in case drivers are logged into the ridesharing application but haven’t taken bookings yet.
-In this situation, their insurers must shoulder the damages from the accidents.
-If they have an insufficient insurance policy, Uber provides $50,000 per person and $100,000 per accident for injuries, as well as $25,000 for property damage.
+- Period 1 — A supplemental liability coverage is available in case drivers are logged into the ridesharing application but haven’t taken bookings yet.
+In this situation, their insurers will shoulder the damages caused by the accidents.
+If they have an insufficient insurance policy, Uber may provide supplemental coverage of $50,000 per person and $100,000 per accident for injuries, as well as $30,000 for property damage.

-- Period 2 – If Uber drivers are en route to pick up their passengers and accidents occur, their insurance companies must answer for the consequences.
-But if their policy limits don’t meet the necessary amount, the ridesharing company offers up to $1 Million in supplemental liability coverage and uninsured or underinsured motorist coverage.
+- Period 2 — If Uber drivers are en route to pick up their passengers and accidents occur, their insurance companies must cover the damages incurred.
+But if their policy limits don’t meet the necessary amount, the ridesharing company offers up to $1 million in supplemental liability coverage and uninsured or underinsured motorist coverage.

 - Period 3 — This is when the driver transports the passenger to the designated drop-off location.
 Uber offers the same coverage as Period 2.

-Our Inyo County Uber accident lawyers can help you determine whether Uber can be held liable for your damages and losses.
-We’ll also handle all negotiation and communication with them and their team.
+Our Inyo County Uber accident lawyers can help you determine whether Uber can be held liable for your damage and other losses.
+We can also handle communications and negotiations with them on your behalf.

 Usual Types Of Uber Accidents

-Using Uber doesn’t guarantee complete safety.
-Passengers get injured in crashes, which take place in many forms.
-Our Inyo County Uber accident attorneys usually meet these types of accidents:
+Using Uber may not provide absolute safety.
+Passengers can get injured in crashes, which take place in many forms.
+Our Inyo County Uber accident attorneys usually see these types of accidents:

 T-Bone Accidents